ifeanyipossibilities/TouchBarScreenNavigator/README.md

 # TouchBarScreenNavigator

 After my Mac Book Pro's 19 TouchBar 16-inch screen went blank without any visible damage, I decided to experiment by using the  TouchBar as a substitute screen.
-With some efforts, I managed to add desired features for navigating to apps a and even connect to wifi network to access my system.
+With some efforts, I managed to add desired features for navigating to apps.
 Still in progresss However,it works just add it to login item.

 ****